 Breaking down the strawberries

-The glass (or other masher) the strawberries will stay a little more whole which is what we wanted.
+The glass (or other masher) will help the strawberries stay a little more whole which is what we wanted.
 Take precaution that the hot strawberry sauce doesn't splatter on you when mashing the berries.

 Be gentle when mashing the berries and it will be fine.
 Use a tall glass or something with a large handle to keep your hand clear of the heat.